 - Duration of projects

-Different companies tend to undergo the strategic capacity planning process at different intervals:
+Different companies tend to undergo the strategic process of capacity planning at different intervals:

 - One to four times a year for companies developing and making products